Vanderbilt Career Record (As of 3/8/20) • 517-189

 In the 2017-18 season, Macdonald guided the No. 2 ranked Dores to a successful 27-4 overall season and went 12-1 in conference play.
 The Dores achieved becoming back to back SEC regular season champions as well as earning the title of SEC tournament champions.
 Macdonald led the team to yet another NCAA tournament last season where the Commodores made it to the Final Four for the fourth season in a row and competed in the championship round of the tournament.
 Macdonald is eager to continue this success in the upcoming 2018-19 season.

-During the previous 24 seasons, the four-time SEC Coach of the Year and 2015 Wilson/ITA Coach of the Year has placed the Commodores among the nation’s elite programs on a consistent basis.
+During the previous 24 seasons, the five-time SEC Coach of the Year and 2015 Wilson/ITA Coach of the Year has placed the Commodores among the nation’s elite programs on a consistent basis.

 Since Macdonald joined the Vanderbilt staff in 1994, the Commodore tennis program has developed a reputation for rapid player improvement, strong commitments to coaching, and unmatched excellence on the court and in the classroom.

 Before Macdonald’s arrival, the Vanderbilt women’s tennis program had never been ranked higher than No. 28 in the nation.
 Under his leadership, the Commodores have finished no lower than No. 19 in 17 of the past 20 years, including a school record No. 1 ranking following the ‘Dores National Championship title at the end of the 2015 season.